SoftUni-Internal/interactive-content/EN/01-Exam/04-Problem-04.md

 The price of a cocktail is its name's length.

-If the price of an order is an odd number, there is a 25% discount on the order price.
+If the price of an order is an odd number - there is a 25% discount on the price of the order.

 # Input
 You will receive:
-- On the first line – the desired profit of the club - real number in the range [1.00...
+- On the first line – the desired profit of the club - a real number in the range [1.00...
 15000.00]

-A series of two rows until the command "Party!" or until the desired profit is reached:
+On the next n lines, you will be receiving two rows until you receive the command "Party!" or until the desired profit is reached:
-- Name of the cocktail - string
+- The name of the cocktail - String
-- Number of cocktails for the order - whole number in the range [1… 50]
+- The number of cocktails for the order - An integer in range [1… 50]

 ## Output
-First, print one line on the console:
+First, print a line on the console:

 - If you receive the command "Party!":
 	- "We need \{money needed\} dollars more."